 We often think of an apple as just a fruit.
 But really, it is a result of a flower that has been pollinated!
 As you eat an apple, you are enjoying the end result of the flowering stage.

 Different varieties of apples will have distinct tastes.
 If your kids find that one is too tart, they may enjoy a sweeter type.
-I personally, love Cortland's and the crunch you get when you bite into the apple.
-MacIntosh apples are another favorite and can be found growing in abundance up in New England.

 Once you cut open an apple you will find that the center of an apple is hard compared to the flesh.
 This middle part of the apple is called the core.
 Inside the core the seeds are held.